paxdotdev/pax/README.md

 }
 ```

-In both cases above, the snippet of PAXEL is `self.activeColor.adjustBrightness(50%)`.
-The Pax compiler builds all expressions
+The Pax compiler builds all expressions to machine code, managing each as its own compiled function in a vtable.
-in a program to machine code, collecting them in a central vtable that gets called / evaluated at runtime.

 Because Pax Expressions are pure, side-effect free functions, the Pax runtime can make aggressive optimizations: caching values
 and only recomputing when one of the stated inputs changes.
-Expressions are also readily parallelizable.
+Expressions are also readily parallelizable, a prospective future performance optimization.

 PAXEL is very similar to at least two existing languages: Microsoft's Excel spreadsheet formula language, and Google's Common Expression Language (CEL).
 PAXEL shares the following characteristics with CEL[3]: